mikiehan/lab-starter/assignments/minilab0/README.md

 Partner B: Name (UTEID)

+(Note once the team is formed, you cannot leave the team.)

 ## Bare with OLD Versions

 We are using ancient version of ubuntu (14.04) because of its tcp_probe module which is used for keeping track of cwnd.